 Meymand rocky village

 In the northeast of Babak city, in the heart of a valley is a rocky village, Meymand.
 In fact, it was built a thousand years ago with the carving of the rocks.
 The interesting point is that there is everyday life in this historic village after centuries and there are some inhabitants in this village.

-In addition you can visit a bathhouse, school, mosque, and hosseinieh, and fire temple in traditional structures.
+In addition, you can visit a bathhouse, school, mosque, and hosseinieh, and fire temple in traditional structures.

 Today different tribes live in different parts of the village.
-There are migrants from Kerman, Yazd, and some Azeri people live in Meymand village.
+There are migrants from Kerman, Yazd, and some Azeri people who live in Meymand village.

 Best time to visit Kerman

 Like other parts of Iran, spring and autumn are the best time to visit Kerman Province.
 The weather is hot during the summer.
 Remember that some locations like Bam are located in the southern part of the province is even hotter and drier.

 Read also: Best Time to Visit Iran: A Complete Guide

 Local foods and desserts of Kerman